tianhongg/WAND-PIC/README.md

 ## Acknowledgments

 * The author of **WAND-PIC** would like to thank all members in Dr. Gennady Shvets' Plasma Group at Cornell University.
-* Thank Dr. Vladimir N. Khudik for deriving related equations.
+* Thank Dr. Vladimir N. Khudik for his help in deriving related equations.
 * Thank Dr. Roopendra Singh Rajawat for inventing the name "WAND-PIC".

 #### Reference